AY2526S1-CS2113-W12-3/tp/docs/DeveloperGuide.md

 **Test case: List sorted tasks**
 - Command: `list -s`
-- Expected: Tasks are displayed sorted by date (deadlines and events sorted chronologically, todos at the end).
+- Expected: Only deadlines and events are displayed, sorted chronologically by date (earliest first).
+Todos are not included in the sorted view.

 ### Marking Tasks